 THC seems to be the biggest concern in the US when it comes to vaping illnesses which is a completely different story in Europe.
 This could explain why the ‘vaping illness’ is exclusive to the United States.

 Experts in toxicology and addiction said they are sure that the 1,299 confirmed and probable American cases of serious lung injuries linked to vaping are “a U.S.-specific phenomenon,” and there is no evidence of a similar pattern of illness in Britain or elsewhere.

 What’s happening in the U.S. is not happening here (in Britain), nor is it happening in any other countries where vaping is common,” said John Britton, a professor and respiratory medicine consultant and director of the UK Centre for Tobacco & Alcohol Studies at Nottingham University.

 U.S. investigators and health officials have said there may be more than one cause for the cases of vaping lung illness.
 They have also pointed to vaping oils containing THC, the psychoactive ingredient in marijuana, as being especially risky.

-Now we have the full picture of what is happening in the US, there is a simple process you can follow to ensure your safety by only buying from reputable and regulated e-liquid manufacturers and retailers.
-Ensuring that they are TPD approved, have good standing within the community, and it goes without saying, do not buy e-liquid or THC products on the black market.
+Now we have the full picture of what is happening in the US, there is a simple process you can follow to ensure you know what’s in your e-liquid.
+For safety, only buy from reputable and regulated e-liquid manufacturers and retailers.
+Ensure that they are TPD-approved, have good standing within the community, and it goes without saying, do not buy e-liquid or THC products on the black market.